-- 1. advance written approval of the faculty member's department chairperson and college dean, with information copies filed with the Office of Graduate Studies and the Office of the Provost/Vice President for Academic Affairs; - 2. except during the Ph.D. residence semesters, maximum enrollment in any semester may not exceed six (6) hours; - 3. during the two (2) semesters of residence requirement the faculty member may: a. take a leave of absence without pay, or b. become part time, with an academic workload not to avoid helf time; - b. become part time, with an academic workload not to exceed half time; - 4. during the residence semesters the faculty member must complete at least nine (9) credit hours each semester or an equivalent program of study and research.
+- 1. advance written approval of the faculty member's department chairperson and college dean, with information copies filed with the Office of Graduate Studies and the Office of the Provost/Vice President for Academic Affairs; - 2. except during the Ph.D. residence semesters, maximum enrollment in any semester may not exceed six (6) hours; - 3. during the two (2) semesters of residence requirement the faculty member may:a. take a leave of absence without pay, orb. become part time, with an academic workload not to exceed half time; - 4. during the residence semesters the faculty member must complete at least nine (9) credit hours each semester or an - equivalent program of study and research.